9. Graphical User Interfaces

 Until now, we’ve been creating console applications, in which the entire user interface is text-based.
 Though many utility applications are text-based, those are generally used by "power users," software developers, and system administrators.
 End users are used to applications that rely graphical elements to interact with the user.
 This is called a graphical user interface, which is abbreviated as GUI and pronounced "gooey."

 GUIs on desktop and laptop computers have elements like windows, buttons, text fields, and checkboxes, and the user interacts using a mouse or touchpad.
+On mobile devices, GUIs use similar elements—such as buttons, sliders, lists, and text boxes—but are designed for touch input with taps and swipes instead of clicks.
 These GUI elements are called widgets or controls.
-Mobile applications have similar widgets, but they are designed for touchscreens and are generally more simplified than desktop applications.

-The code required to create and display a functioning GUI is complex and far beyond our current skills, but we can use pre-built GUI widgets written by other developers.
+The code required to create and display a functioning GUI is complex and far beyond our current skills, but we can use pre-built GUI components written by other developers.
 These are typically bundled into libraries, or frameworks, that we can use in our own programs.
-The two most common GUI frameworks for Java are called Swing and JavaFX; we’ll use Swing in this course because it’s a little simpler for beginners and does not require any additional installations.
+Beginning C# students often start with a framework called Windows Forms.
+However, Windows Forms is an older technology focuses, not surprisingly, on Windows application development.

 Check Yourself Before You Wreck Yourself (on the assignments)